 The Artisan Cheese Room is Sydney’s answer to a world of cheesemaking that stems from the traditional ways of making cheese.
 The blocks here have been sourced from all around the world and get maintained within the temperature and humidity-controlled cheese room for maximum tastiness.

-The line-up of cheeses here usually changes with the seasons but at any one time, the famous cheese room stocks around 60 types plus any cheese-related tools and utensils (raclette machines, fondue dishes).
+The line-up of cheeses here usually changes with the seasons but, at any one time, the famous cheese room stocks around 60 types, plus any cheese-related tools and utensils like raclette machines and fondue dishes.
 The cheese affair here looks like various cheese hampers, cheese boards, cheese gift boxes as well as cheese wedding and celebration cakes (you read that correctly).
-You can buy the likes of burrata here at $8 a pop or take your tastebuds on a tasting safari with the 11-strong cheese hampers, including ones paired with beer or wine and a vegan one.
+You can buy the likes of gooey burrata here at $9 a pop or take your tastebuds on a tasting safari with the 13-strong cheese hampers, including ones paired with beer or wine and a vegan one.

 Le Petit Marché

 This heaven-on-earth delicatessen in sunny Newport on the Northern Beaches is well worth the journey (lucky you if you live nearby).
-Like a little trip to France without needing to whip out your passport, here you'll find an edit of hard-to-find French cheese and charcuterie and boutique French wines and Champagnes, alongside pantry stunners you won't find anywhere else like French jams, organic pasta, truffle oils, pâté, and so much more.
-Le Petit Marché is where you go when you want to prepare the most impressive cheeseboard—think creamy goats cheese from the Loire Valley, aged Comte, and more.
+Like a little trip to France without needing to whip out your passport, here you'll find a selection of hard-to-find French cheese and charcuterie, plus boutique French wines, Champagnes, French jams, organic pasta, truffle oils, pâté, and so much more.
+Le Petit Marché is where you go when you want to prepare the most impressive cheeseboard—think creamy goat's cheese from the Loire Valley, aged comte, and more.

 The Grate Cheese Co.